EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 An example of confidentiality edit.

-Records for the 20 employees of company Alfa
+Records for the 20 employees of company Alfa.

 slide 37/98